Scientific Paper Retrieval with LLM-Guided Semantic-Based Ranking: Experiments

 \paragraph{Evaluation Metrics} We use Recall@K (R@K) as our evaluation metric.
 Following previous studies, we use $K=50, 100$ for CSFCube and DORISMAE, and $K=5, 20, 100$ for LitSearch.

 \paragraph{Implementation Details} For building semantic index, we train our text classifier using MAPLE~\cite{zhang2023effect} which contains topic labels from Microsoft Academic Graph~\cite{sinha2015overview}.
 We initialize it with \texttt{SPECTER-v2-base} and fine-tune it with learning rate at 5e-5 for 10 epochs.
 The balancing factor $\alpha$ is set to 1e-2.
 We also use \texttt{SPECTER-v2-base} for concept encoding.
 During retrieval, the number of candidate topics and key phrases is $k=50$.
 We use \texttt{GPT-4.1-mini} as the LLM for \Our and all LLM-based baselines for fair comparison.
-The experiments are run on one NVIDIA RTX A6000 when a GPU is needed. \footnote{Code is available upon request and will later be public.}
+The experiments are run on one NVIDIA RTX A6000 when a GPU is needed.